-Formerly head of the British Virgin Islands based transactional teams, Russell Willings is now based in London and has responsibility for developing all aspects of our legal and corporate services offerings.
+Russell Willings is co-global head of our Banking & Finance and Corporate groups.
+He has responsibility for developing all aspects of our legal and corporate services offerings.

 Russell has a broad corporate practice covering secured and unsecured lending, in addition to corporate structuring and private equity transactions.
 He is described as having “a strong banking and finance practice with an emphasis on complex derivatives, insolvency and enforcement of securities”.
 Russell leads the BVI transactional team, and also has a great deal of experience assisting with matters governed by Anguilla law; he is described as a “technically strong and very responsive” lawyer.Chambers and Partners